 Interleave is defined as a phase delay between the synchronizing slope of the master clock on the SD pin and PWM signal of a POL.
-The interleave can be programmed in the GUI PWM Controller window or directly via the I2C bus by writing into the INT register.
+The interleave can be programmed in the PWM section of the POL Controller Compensation window or directly via the IC bus by writing into the INT register.